MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-43/README.md

 4. `/notebooks/Scraping/4.Scraping_whole.ipynb`: this notebook will using api-rotator through AWSAs to prevent web scrapping from being blocked.
 The historical web site monitor ip address with high levels of activity, we assume the website counts the number of access by trying many access with reasonable breaks and check when it gets block.
 So there are few solution options and one of them is using api-rotator through AWS.
 It is shown in the file `/scripts/aws-scraping-tool.py`.
 AWS API key will be hidden in .env file.

-5. `/notebooks/Scraping/5.facility_data_retreiving`: this notebook will retrieve facility data using API.
+5. `/notebooks/Scraping/5.facility_data_retreiving`: this notebook will retrieve facility data using API queries.
 Facility dataset include the facility name, location, year in which these facilitie exist.
 Facilities include primary and secondary schools, hospital, train station, police station, market, shopping mall.

 ## 1.2 External Dataset Downloading
 We retrieved data of external attribute by urls, such as crime cases, total personal income, estimated resident population, GDP, saving rate from `abs.gov.au`, `hcrimestatistics.vic.gov.au` and `data.oecd.org/natincome/saving-rate.htm`.
 The notebook script `/notebooks/External/0.external_dataset_download.ipynb` is used to download those external dataset, and store into the raw folder in the data folder.